EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

           - light.living_room_tall_lamp
           - light.fireplace_lamp
 ```
-Note that the entities above would be used for actions launched from all rows in the table.
+Note that the target entities would be used for actions launched from all rows in the table.

 ### Example: Calling the `url` Action with a Button

 The next example demonstrates a number of features of the `flex-table-card`.
 It uses the
 [Home Assistant Wine Cellar Integration](https://github.com/EdLeckert/wine-cellar) to demonstrate the use of
 buttons to access an external website to complete an action.
 It shows some advanced techniques for formatting
-columns as well as the use of `col` to reference data in an adjacent hidden column.
+columns as well as the use of `col[n]` to reference data in an adjacent hidden column.

 ```yaml
 type: custom:flex-table-card